gitr32/clippa-privacy-policy/README.md

 Privacy Policy

-This policy applies to all information collected or submitted on Clippa’s website and our apps for iPhone and any other devices and platforms.
+This policy applies to all information collected or submitted on Clippa’s app for iPhone.

 Information we collect